Distributed Precoding for Cell-free Massive MIMO in O-RAN: A Multi-agent Deep Reinforcement Learning Framework: Introduction

-Precoding is a crucial step in the operation of cell-free massive MIMO, where the O-RUs steer their signal beams towards the intended users in order to enhance the signal strength, reduce interference, and improve the energy efficiency.
+Precoding is a crucial step in the operation of massive MIMO systems, where the O-RUs steer their signal beams towards the intended users in order to enhance the signal strength, reduce interference, and improve the energy efficiency.
+Precoding has been extensively studied in the cellular massive MIMO literature.
 In \cite{MIMO1}, the problem of maximizing the aggregate throughput subject to the O-RU transmit power constraint is formulated as a weighted minimum mean square error (WMMSE) problem with the weight, receive filter, and precoding matrices as the optimization variables.
 The problem is solved iteratively using block coordinate descent (BCD).
-The precoding subproblem is decoupled across O-RUs and is solved in closed form.
-In \cite{MIMO:QoS}, the throughput maximization problem subject to the quality-of-service (QoS) constraints of the users is solved using the alternating direction method of multipliers (ADMM) approach.
+The precoding subproblem is decoupled across O-RUs and is solved in closed form. \begin{rev} However, the original WMMSE algorithm \cite{MIMO1} is not applicable to the precoding problem in cell-free massive MIMO systems due to their distinct architecture, where each user is served by multiple O-RUs. \end{rev} In \cite{WMMSE:reduced}, a variant of the WMMSE algorithm is proposed for cell-free multiple-input single-output (MISO) networks.
+In \cite{WMMSE:non_coherent}, a WMMSE-based beamforming algorithm is proposed for cell-free networks with noncoherent joint transmission, where each O-RU transmits an independent data stream to a user without requiring phase synchronization. \begin{rev} The aforementioned works \cite{MIMO1, WMMSE:reduced, WMMSE:non_coherent} rely on iterative optimization algorithms to determine the precoding matrices, which may encounter scalability issues in large-scale deployments with many users and O-RUs. \end{rev}